Last updated on February 26th, 2021 at 10:41 am

 e) Ordinary share capital (OSC)

-To qualify for ER the shares must be OSC.
+To qualify for Business Asset Disposal Relief the shares must be OSC.
 If there is only one class of share in issue, then the question of whether shares are OSC is unlikely to be relevant.
 However, when there are shares of different classes, and in particular where there are “preference shares”, establishing whether a given shareholding is made up of OSC can be crucial.

 OSC has a statutory definition, being “’all the company’s issued share capital (however described) other than capital the holders of which have a right to dividend at a fixed rate but have no other right to share in the company’s profits”; hence the complication where preference shares are involved.
 There have been some recent cases on whether different types of preference share are OSC or not, and HMRC have published guidance on the topic – in September 2018 the Chartered Institute of Taxation published a table setting out HMRC’s views on a number of different types of share capital that could be considered ordinary share capital, each with differing dividend rights.
 Unfortunately though, the combined effect of the case law and the guidance is such that it has left some uncertainty about certain types of preference share.